-5.207 Many of the additions to the cycling network have been built as part of the Birmingham Cycle Revolution (BCR) programme, the aim of which is to increase the level of cycle trips in Birmingham to 5% by 2023 and 10% by 2033.
+5.217 Many of the additions to the cycling network have been built as part of the Birmingham Cycle Revolution (BCR) programme, the aim of which is to increase the level of cycle trips in Birmingham to 5% by 2023 and 10% by 2033.
 A detailed breakdown for previous years can be viewed in earlier AMR reports.
-A number of schemes were delivered in 2021/22, these are as follows:
+A number of schemes were delivered and are progressing in 2022/23, these are as follows: